harshgharsandiya/lv0-cyber-project/2. Encryption Decryption/README.md

 ## Important Notes
 > Make sure to **keep your `key.key` file safe** as it is required for both encryption and decryption.

+## License
+This project is open-source and available under the MIT License.

+## Author:
+> Created By: Harsh Gharsandiya